Best Coffee Recipes for Two to Make at Home

 If you only change one habit, make it grinding fresh.
 For two cups, you’ll often grind 28–36 grams for pour-over or French press, 16–20 grams for moka pot, and 36–40 grams for a double-shot espresso workflow (split into two drinks).
 Here’s what matters most:

 • Grind size.
 For French press, aim for medium-coarse (breadcrumbs, not boulders).
 For V60 or Kalita, go medium (sandier than press).
-For the moka pot, go fine but not powdery (slightly coarser than espresso).
+For the moka pot, go for fine but not powdery (slightly coarser than espresso).
 For espresso, true fine (like table salt but finer and clump-prone).

 • Water temperature.
 92–96°C (198–205°F) for most brews.
 Moka pot is the exception: start with hot water in the bottom chamber to reduce the time coffee spends on the flame and limit bitterness.